YoanaDH/Python-Scripts-Used-in-the-Instacart-Grocery-Basket-Analysis/README.md

     - What different classifications does the demographic information suggest?
 Age?
 Income?
 Certain types of goods?
 Family status?
     - What differences can we find in ordering habits of different customer profiles?
 Considering the price of orders, the frequency of orders, the products customers are ordering, etc.

+**Technical details regarding the analysis**:
+- It is conducted using Jupyter notebooks and the Anaconda libraries manager.
+- It is conducted using Python and relevant libraries (pandas, NumPy, os,matplotlib, scipy, and seaborn)
+- Data ethics have been kept in mind when dealing with data, especially in regards to customer information
+- The final report contains data citation for Instacart and customer data sets.

-Data Set: The Instacart Online Grocery Shopping Dataset 2017, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on 2021-10-15.
+**Data Set**: The Instacart Online Grocery Shopping Dataset 2017, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on 2021-10-15.